asbjornenge/dux-quickstart/README.md

 Now that we have our Dux containers up and running, let's add some state!

-First, let's verify that they are ready.
+First, let's verify that the **StateStore** is ready.

 ![statestore_log1](statestore_log1.png)

-As you can see, they initially have some trouble resolving each other's addresses.
-But after a short while the DNS service is up and populated, and they are ready.
+As you can see, it initially has some trouble resolving other services ip addresses, but after a short while the DNS service is up and populated, and they are ready.
+Let' see how the **Scheduler** is doing.

 ![scheduler_log1](scheduler_log1.png)

-The scheduler is reporting ready too, but as we can see, it's looking for some state **/containers** and **/hosts** that it currently can't find.
+The scheduler is reporting ready too, but as we can see, it's looking for the state **/containers** and **/hosts** that it currently can't find.